fberrez/forum/README.md

 # Forum API in GO

-# This project is no more developed
+# This project is no longer developed